afshanra/NFT-Analysis/README.md

-The Docker-Image Contains Docker-Related Files:
+The "Docker image" Folder Contains Docker-Related Files:

 1) docker-compose.yml: Defines two Docker containers - one for running the Go script and one for an IPFS local container.
 2) Dockerfile: Used to build the Go container.